-An emerging interdisciplinary area with a very high impact on the economy of every society, this programme combines computing, finance, and policies and regulations to give students a thorough grounding in FinTech.
+An emerging interdisciplinary area with a very high impact on the economy of every society, this program combines computing, finance, and policies and regulations to give students a thorough grounding in FinTech.

-The programme consists of foundation courses in mathematics, statistics, finance, computing and law, as well as courses in:
+The program consists of foundation courses in mathematics, statistics, finance, computing and law, as well as courses in:

 UG 5 Requirements

 - Technical English for computer science

 - Practical Chinese for Engineering Students

 - Object-oriented programming and data structures

 - Introduction to financial technologies